 For non-European businesses, simple rules apply.
 In B2B you should reverse-charge VAT.
 In B2C transactions, always charge the VAT of the customer’s country.

-How to comply with EU VAT on digital services: 5 easy steps
+EU VAT: How to comply in 5 easy steps

-As complicated as EU VAT sounds, the whole process can actually be understood in five clear steps, from beginning to end.
+As complicated as it sounds, the whole process can actually be understood in five clear steps, from beginning to end.

 Without further ado, let’s dive deeper into each one.